MoigeMatino/data-structures-algorithms-python/graphs/prereqs_available/README.md

 # prereqs possible

-Write a function, prereqs_possible, that takes in a number of courses (n) and prerequisites as arguments.
+Write a function, `prereqs_possible`, that takes in a number of courses (n) and prerequisites as arguments.
 Courses have ids ranging from 0 through n - 1.
 A single prerequisite of (A, B) means that course A must be taken before course B. The function should return a boolean indicating whether or not it is possible to complete all courses.

 ## test_00